 Advanced mode of connection wizard allows you to indicate what type of connection (direct, bridge or HTTP tunnel) you want to work with.
 This window appears after you specify FTP details and input store URL.

-Depending on connection type selected you will be guided through upcoming steps of connection wizard.
+Depending on connection type selected you will be guided through corresponding steps comprised by the wizard.

-In order to access your live store data and manage information with Store Manager for PrestaShop, you have to set database connection.
-It can be done manually or with the help of connection wizard, that is partially described above.
-More information on connection wizard is accessible at http://store-manager-for-prestashop-documentation.emagicone.com/home/quick-start-guide/connection-wizard
+In order to access your live store data and manage it with Store Manager for PrestaShop, you have to first connect these two destinations.
+You can accomplish this manually or using the assistant.
+More details concerning connection wizard are accessible at http://store-manager-for-prestashop-documentation.emagicone.com/home/quick-start-guide/connection-wizard